Drink to Remember?

 - Members of the first drank alcohol and knew it was alcohol.

 - In the second group, they thought they were drinking non-alcoholic beer.
 However, it was really alcoholic beer.
 This was to ensure that any affects were from alcohol.
-That is, that it was not their expectancies about alcohol’s effects.
+So that it was not their expectancies about alcohol’s effects.

 - Members of the third group did not drink any alcohol and knew they did not.

-Then the researchers gave false information about details in the video.
+Then the researchers gave false facts about details in the video.
 For example, they suggested different hair color, clothing color, etc.

 The abstainers (group three) were the weakest witnesses.
 Yet they were the most willing to give their false memories in testimony to a court of law.